A posteriori certification of PDE approximations with particular application to neural networks: Summary and outlook

 \section{Summary and outlook}

-In this work, we introduced a novel framework for rigorously certifying the accuracy of neural network (NN) solutions to PDEs through a posteriori error estimation.
-Our method constructs efficiently computable error bounds independent of the NN training process or the choice of loss function.
+In this work, we introduced a novel framework for rigorously certifying the accuracy of \revKU{any given approximation to the solution of a PDE} through a posteriori error estimation.~\revKU{The approximation is seen as a black box determined e.g.\ by a commercial code or a} neural network (NN).
+The proposed method constructs efficient, computable error bounds in the natural norm imposed by well-posedness of the PDE formulation, under minimal regularity assumptions, is applicable to complex geometries, and is independent of the training process and the choice of loss function.

-The idea is to extend and restrict the residual to a simpler domain, we derived both upper and lower error bounds that have been shown to be relatively sharp while enhancing computational efficiency.
-This is achieved by replacing the potentially complex problem domain by a simpler reference domain and by establishing relationships between functionals defined w.r.t.\ the corresponding spaces on the embedded domains.
-These relationships yield the desirable bounds, accessed by evaluation of dual norm estimates using Riesz representation as an alternative to using wavelet methods as introduced in \cite{ernst2024certified}.
+We derived both upper and lower error bounds that were shown to be reasonably sharp while enhancing computational efficiency.
+This is achieved by replacing the potentially complex PDE domain by a simpler reference domain and by establishing relationships between functionals defined w.r.t.~the corresponding spaces on the embedded domains.
+These relationships yield the desirable bounds, accessed by the evaluation of dual norm estimates using Riesz representation as an alternative to using wavelet methods as introduced in \cite{ernst2024certified}.

+A central difficulty was the construction of norm-preserving extensions of residuals.
+Although the existence of such extensions is guaranteed by the Hahn–Banach theorem, they are not computable in general.
+In a Hilbert space setting, this difficulty can be addressed by exploiting the Riesz representation.
+We introduced penalized extensions that can be realized through the solution of elliptic problems on the simple enveloping domain.
+We proved that these extensions converge to the optimal norm-preserving extension as the penalty parameter tends to infinity.

 Our numerical experiments validate the proposed certification framework for parameter-dependent linear elliptic and time-dependent parabolic PDEs.
-For a parameter-dependent diffusion problem on a non-convex domain, the evaluation of error bounds is greatly simplified by posing the computations on a much simpler domain with a limited but forgiving loss of sharpness.
-In the case of an elliptic PDE with a parameterized boundary, our framework efficiently certifies NN approximations without requiring a re-meshing for each parameter.
+The numerical investigation of the box size and the sharpness of the upper bound shows a weak dependence.
+In the case of an elliptic PDE with a parameterized boundary, our framework efficiently certifies \revKU{black box} approximations without requiring a re-meshing for each parameter.
 Similarly, for a linear parabolic equation in a simultaneous space-time variational formulation, our method successfully extends to Bochner spaces.

 Certifying solutions that only weakly or approximately satisfy boundary data would require a generalization of the underlying functional setting (extension and restriction construction) beyond $H_0^1(\Omega)$.
 This is an interesting direction for future research and would allow extending the certification framework to more general PINN architectures or learning settings where strict enforcement of boundary conditions is not guaranteed.